Rajdeep2302/IIT_BBS/README.md

   - **Statistics**: Shows time spent learning (last week) with a bar chart and overall progress with a circular progress indicator.
   - **Feedback**: Allows students to submit feedback via a text area.

-### AI Integration
-- **Google Gemini API (`gemini-api.php`)**: A PHP script to interact with the Google Gemini API, enabling AI-driven features like generating text responses based on user input.

 ## Technologies Used
 - **HTML5**: Page structure.
 - **Tailwind CSS**: Styling via CDN (`https://cdn.tailwindcss.com`) and a local configuration (`tailwind.config.js`).